minhthanhdang/VCT-Manager/README.md

    - These information are used to create the vector store and knowledge base.
 When creating teams, the agent will choose a team composition and strategies from its retrieved chunks.

   ### Justification
-   - AI is good at reading unstructured data and customize generation, so we only put unstructured data into the knowledge base, so it can create some diversity in team compositions and strategies.
+   - AI is good at reading unstructured data and customize generation, so we only put unstructured data into the knowledge base, so it can create some diversity in answer about Valorant, generic information about team compositions and strategies.
    - Player data is structured.
 Beside average statistics, time series are the best way to judge a player's performance over time, whether that player is consistent or not.
 So we plot **time series** into graphs.
   ### Some obstacles
    - Leagues and Regions are rename from abbreviations and "code-like" names to human-readable names.
-   - Only information in 2024 are used.
-That's enough for the agent to process.
+   - Claude Sonnet 3 likes to return data in XML format :( sometimes.
+Had to consider that beside JSON.
    - gamePhase=="GAME_ENDED" event is used to get players' KDA, combat score, agents.
    - playerDied and damageEvent events are use to get gun kills and damage.
    - Event with 'snapshot' key is used to get agents, maps.